NWChemEx/PluginPlay/docs/source/developer/design/property_type.rst

 Python Property Types
 =====================

-Property types defined in C++ can be used in Python too.
-Some users will want to define their property types in Python so that the inputs/results are Python types.
+Property types defined in C++ can be used in Python so long as the types in the interface are registered with pybind11.
+Some users will want to define their property types in Python though.
+In such case sthe inputs/results are Python types and will not be visible to C++ (without some sort of registration system).

 We propose to develop a class ``PythonOnlyPropertyType`` that defines the base API for property types written in Python.
 Python property types are then